vstinner/misc/cpython/pep-core_dev_process.rst

 Getting the bug triage permission gives more responsibilities to the
 contributor: the bug tracker should not be misused to not lost useful information.
-Taking a decision on an issue requires a certain level of knowledge of the Python development.
+Taking a decision on an issue requires a certain level of knowledge of Python development.

-I propose that the contributor gets a mentor during one month.
-The role of the mentor is to answer to any question of the mentoree, and help them to take decisions if needed.
+I propose that the contributor gets a mentor for one month.
+The role of the mentor is to answer any question of the mentoree and help them to take decisions if needed.
 The mentor is not expected to watch closely what the contributor does on the bug tracker.